Think women don’t need testosterone?

 - Build a moat of protection around your heart.
 Diminished levels of testosterone are directly associated with an increased risk of cardiovascular disease.
 Your heart needs protection and testosterone can help provide that protection.

-- Clear away brain fog and depression and possibly protect from dementia and Alzheimer’s Disease.
+- Clear away from brain fog and depression and possibly protect from dementia and Alzheimer’s Disease.
 Here are the somber statistics: Approximately 1 in 6 women has developed Alzheimer’s Disease (AD).
 For men, the number is 1 in 10.
 While correlation is not causation, it bears repeating that men have higher testosterone levels than women.
-And in men, higher testosterone levels are linked to superior mental function, and the lower testosterone levels that are typically found in elderly men are associated with an impaired mental function.
+And in men, higher testosterone levels are linked to superior mental function, and the lower testosterone levels that are typically found in elderly men are associated with impaired mental function.
 A 2011 study conducted by The Endocrine Society found that testosterone may offer women protection from dementia.